SARDS Affects More Dogs Everyday | Helpful Tips For Dog Owners

-SARDS needs to be distinguished from other causes of sudden blindness that have no visible pathology, but do have life-threatening complications.
+SARDS needs to be distinguished from other causes of sudden blindness that have no visible pathology but do have life-threatening complications.
 Some of the other causes that need to be ruled out are:

-- Demyelinating inflammation of the optic nerve – optic papillitis (when head of the optic nerve is involved).
+- Demyelinating inflammation of the optic nerve – optic papillitis (when the head of the optic nerve is involved).

 - Tumors of the optic nerve or brain and other central nervous system disorders

 An Electroretinogram (ERG) is often performed to diagnose SARDS and it tests what function remains in the retina.
-An ERG is not harmful or painful but the dog needs to be still so in most cases, general anesthetic is required to undergo this type of testing.
+An ERG is not harmful or painful but the dog needs to be still so in most cases, a general anesthetic is required to undergo this type of testing.

 After results confirm a SARDS diagnosis in a dog, its owner needs to decide where to go from there.
 No treatment with definitive positive results is currently available.

 Dr. Alfred J. Plechner, DVM, in Los Angeles believes he has a treatment course for SARDS.
 It is up to the owner and their veterinarian if they wish to explore any of his protocols.
-No controlled studies have been conducted on these treatments, nor any studies done to evaluate safety, so one needs to consider these possible options carefully.
+No controlled studies have been conducted on these treatments, nor any studies are done to evaluate the safety, so one needs to consider these possible options carefully.

-The use of intravenous immunoglobulin has been investigated due to similarities between SARDS and human immune-mediated retinopathy, by Dr. Sinisa Grozdanic, DVM, PHD of Eastern Iowa Veterinary Specialty Center.
+The use of intravenous immunoglobulin has been investigated due to similarities between SARDS and human immune-mediated retinopathy, by Dr. Sinisa Grozdanic, DVM, PhD of Eastern Iowa Veterinary Specialty Center.
 Presently, only two dogs have regained some sight, and prognosis to retaining that sight is unknown.
 Dogs with severe cardiac or kidney disease are not candidates for the treatment.
 It also does not work in a dog whose retina degeneration is too advanced.